 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 (NIV)

-Decisions & Prayer in Business
+Decisions & Prayer in our Jobs and Businesses

 Which candidate should we hire?
 Will we quote this price, or a higher one?
 Do we invest in this relationship?
 Would we want to pursue this customer?
 Who should we give additional responsibilities to?
 Should we extend terms to this customer?